Organothallium chemistry: Aryl derivatives

-Arylthallium compounds can also be prepared directly from TlCl_{3} through transmetalation (ipso subsitution) on a boronic acid.
+Arylthallium compounds can also be prepared directly from TlCl_{3} through transmetalation (ipso substitution) on a boronic acid.
 Excess boronic acid will result in diarylthallium chloride formation.

-Phenylthallium dihalides are Lewis acidic in nature, and tend to eliminating the corresponding halobenzene.
+Phenylthallium dihalides are Lewis acidic in nature, and tend to eliminate the corresponding halobenzene.
 They grow less stable from down the period, and the diiodide is unknown.
 Nucleophiles can displace the halide atom, and disproportionation to thallium(III) halides and diphenylthallium halides is also possible.
 The dichloride transmetallates onto mercuric chloride.

+(C_{5}F_{6})_{2}TlBr oxidizes low-valent metal halides, donating both alkyl ligands to the metal and reducing itself to thallium(I) bromide.

 History

 The first organothallium compound, diethylthallium chloride, was prepared in 1870, shortly after the discovery of the element thallium.